realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/5-1-the-local-end-stability-doctrine-wip.md

 - political mobilization
 - status ordering

-Because these abstractions continue to produce visible outputs, societies may continue reinforcing them even after they begin eroding everyday livability.
+Because they continue to produce visible outputs, societies may keep reinforcing them even after they begin eroding everyday livability.

-This produces a form of **civilizational compression**, where abstract coordination expands while lived meaning contracts.
+This produces a form of civilizational compression in which abstract coordination expands while lived meaning contracts.

----

-## Recovery
+### Recovery

-Recovery from a salience desert rarely occurs through policy change alone.
+Recovery from a salience desert rarely occurs through policy alone.
 Restoration usually involves:

 - renewed cultural practices
 - community rituals and relationships